 The Oaxaca Redd Trunk Unit is designed to provide students with opportunities to explore key cultural features of Oaxaca, Mexico.
 Students will be introduced to young children of the region through videos, photographs of daily life, cultural artifacts and through the words of the children themselves.
 Students will be prompted to create short written responses throughout the unit in response to what they are learning.
 Each lesson will offer a “hands-on” extension activity for children to attempt at home should students want to experience some of the authentic features of Oaxaca culture.
-As a final project, each student will be expected to “assemble” a version of his or her own Redd Trunk filled with 5 artifacts the student considers meaningful representations of his or her cultural experience.
+As a final project, each student will be expected to “assemble” a version of his or her own Redd Trunk filled with 5 to 8 artifacts the student considers meaningful representations of his or her cultural experience.

 The lessons are based on the following: